AuthentiqID/authentiq-docs/docs/index.md

 [OAuth 2.0 Form Post Response Mode](http://openid.net/specs/oauth-v2-form-post-response-mode-1_0.html){:target="_blank"} | Supported | Authentiq Connect is able to POST back the authentication response in case your app requires that.
 Contact support to learn how to enable it.
 [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636){:target="_blank"} | Planned | Mitigate some attack vectors for your native app.
 Contact us for more details.
 [Security Event Tokens](https://tools.ietf.org/html/draft-hunt-idevent-token){:target="_blank"} | Planned | Respond to authentication events in a customized fashion.
 Contact support if you are interested in participating in the beta.
+[Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/){:target="_blank"} | Planned | Decentralized Identifiers (DIDs) are a new type of identifier for verifiable, "self-sovereign" digital identity, designed to work well with distributed ledgers.

 ## Identity scopes